MKhalusova/MKhalusova.github.io/_posts/2018-01-15-titanic-predictions.md

 This implementation gives me maximum of 78.5 % accuracy.
 There are a lot of missing values in the original data, I make a lot of assumptions too, plus there's an element of luck, of course.
 I've tried different number of layers, different sizes, I've tried optimizations, and various learning rates.
-I don't think it's realistic to get an estimate higher than 85% without cheating, so that's where I was thriving to get.
+I don't think it's realistic to get an estimate higher than 85% without cheating, so that's where I was striving to get.
 But as of now I'm stuck and I'll leave it as is now, and get back to it some time later with some fresh knowledge :)